 Mrs Mudhar, Lunchtime Supervisor (providing additional support for pupils)

 SENCo stands for Special Educational Needs Coordinator.
 The title Inclusion Leader is used because we see inclusion as an integral part of our school and Miss Turner has an important strategic leadership role in the school.
 We prioritise equal opportunities and the inclusion of all.
 Our focus as a school is to enable all children to achieve their best and be happy, independent learners.

 Miss Turner is the Inclusion Leader, SENCo.
 This role involves lots of different things including:

 a.
 Knowing the individual pupils well to make sure that provision is personalised and that pupils are involved whenever possible.

 b.
 Working with families, to find out about their child (as you know your child best), as well as offering guidance about how to support your child at home.

 c.
-Supporting class teachers so that they can adapt planning as an when necessary to help each child learn to the best of his / her abilities.
-Teachers are also supported in the identification of special needs and ways to ensure the learning environment supports these needs.
+Supporting class teachers so that they can adapt planning when necessary to help each child learn to the best of his / her abilities.
+Teachers are also supported in the identification of special needs and in ensuring the learning environment supports these needs.
 This includes supporting children identified as ‘more able’ or ‘gifted & talented’